World Economic Forum cancels special annual meeting in Singapore

 "This is despite the excellent support provided by the Government of Singapore."

-Singapore was scheduled to host the Special Annual Meeting from Aug 17 to 20.
+Singapore was scheduled to host the Special Annual Meeting from Aug 17 to 20, after it was postponed from May due to COVID-19 travel restrictions around the world.

+WEF founder and executive chairman Klaus Schwab had visited Singapore in February to prepare for the August meeting.

+READ: Holding WEF meeting in Singapore will send 'strong signal of confidence' in country's ability: Alvin Tan

-“It was a difficult decision, particularly in view of the great interest of our partners to come together not just virtually but in person, and to contribute to a more resilient, more inclusive and more sustainable world,” said Professor Klaus Schwab, founder and executive chairman of WEF.
+On the cancellation of the event, Professor Schwab said: “It was a difficult decision, particularly in view of the great interest of our partners to come together not just virtually but in person, and to contribute to a more resilient, more inclusive and more sustainable world.

 “But ultimately the health and safety of everyone concerned is our highest priority.”